alexisn725/US_Alcohol_HHIncome/README.md

 - For both datasets, the .xlsx files were downloaded separately as a local CSV file, and read into a pandas dataframe.

 ## Requirement 2: Clean, Combine, Analyze Data
--The datasets were separately cleaned of extra columns and rows, making sure everything was uniform.
+- The datasets were separately cleaned of extra columns and rows, making sure everything was uniform.
 A inner join pandas merge was used to join the two datasets into one merged dataframe.
--Analysis was then done with the addition of some new calculations, such as finding:
+- Analysis was then done with the addition of some new calculations, such as finding:
-  -total gallons of alcohol sold per state, per year -average median household income per state -correlation of alcohol sold and income amongst other things
+  - total gallons of alcohol sold per state, per year
+  - average median household income per state
+  - correlation of alcohol sold and income amongst other things

 ## Requirement 3: Visualize Data
--3 Tableau charts were created, and then put into a Tableau dashboard to display -1 matplotlib chart was created
+- 3 Tableau charts were created, and then put into a Tableau dashboard to display
+- 1 matplotlib chart was created

 ## Requirement 4: Best Practices
 - A data dictionary was created that describes the columns of the final merged dataset.
 It is above in the Readme.

 ## Requirement 5: Interpretation
--Code was annotated using Markdown cells in Jupyter notebook, as well as clear code comments.
+- Code was annotated using Markdown cells in Jupyter notebook, as well as clear code comments.

 Thank you for viewing!